k2view-academy/K2View-Academy/articles/99_Broadway/16_broadway_flow_overview.md

 ![image](/articles/99_Broadway/images/99_16_01_flow2.PNG)

 ### Flow with Condition
-A flow can be split when a condition like IF-ELSE is introduced, whereby a Stage condition is added to one section and the other section is set to ELSE.
+If a condition like IF-ELSE needs to be added, the flow can be split, whereby a Stage condition is defined on one section and the other section is set to ELSE.
 The execution order of the Actors in this flow is: **A1 -> B1 if true, otherwise B2 -> C1**.

 Note that a Stage condition is a grey object and a regular Actor is a yellow object.

 ![image](/articles/99_Broadway/images/99_16_01_flow3.PNG)